iarna/fetch-fic/README.md

 Usage: fetch-meta <url> [options]

 Options:
-  --xf_user            value of your xf_user cookie
-  --scrape             scrape the index instead of using threadmarks --and-scrape         pull chapters from BOTH the index AND the threadmarks
+  --scrape      scrape the index instead of using threadmarks          [boolean] --and-scrape  pull chapters from BOTH the index AND the threadmarks  [boolean] --xf_user      value of your xf_user variable                         [string] --cache        fetch from the network even if we have it cached
+                                                       [boolean] [default: false]
+  --network      allow network access; when false, cache-misses are errors
+                                                       [boolean] [default: true]
 <url> - The URL of the threads you want to epubize.
 These fetches are not cached so you're
 guaranteed an up-to-date index.
 This writes a metadata file out with the extension `.fic.toml` for you to edit and pass to…